 Skip to main content

-Among the 26 states with percentage-based caps, the typical rent late fee is 8% of monthly rent, ranging from 4% to 12%.
-An additional 1 states use flat fee caps, and 24 have no statutory limits.
+The standard late fee for rent is 5% of monthly rent ($50-$150).
+Among the 23 states with percentage-based caps, the average cap is 8%, ranging from 4% to 12%.
+An additional 1 states use flat fee caps, and 27 have no statutory limits.

 National Average